Texas One-Day Fishing License: Cost, Rules & Where to Buy

 Telegram

-If you’re planning a single-day fishing trip in Texas, you’ll need a one-day license if you’re 17 or older; residents pay $11 and non‑residents $16 for one calendar day of fishing on public waters.
-The permit covers freshwater and saltwater where applicable without extra endorsements, and certain exemptions (under‑17, qualifying disabilities, those born before Jan 1, 1931) apply.
-Licenses are sold online, at retailers, and park offices — continue for details on exemptions, vendors, and comparisons.
+If you’re planning a single-day fishing trip in Texas, you need a one-day license if you’re 17 or older.
+Residents pay $11 and non-residents $16 for one calendar day of fishing on public waters.
+The permit covers freshwater and saltwater in most cases without extra endorsements.
+Certain exemptions apply: anglers under 17, those born before January 1, 1931, and those with qualifying disabilities.
+You can buy licenses online, at retailers, and at park offices.

 Who Needs a One-Day Fishing License in Texas